jnettik/ddco-website/assets/README.md

 * Image files that are generated via tools like ImageMagick.
 * CSS files generated from Sass.
 * Bundled JS files.

+Both the styleguide and the static site will look here for assets on compilation.